-- [9] The original "form of complaint" provided by the Complainant satisfied the requirements of the Regulations. - [10] On 12 December 2016 the Registrar of the Board prepared a report in accordance with reg 7 and 8 of the Regulations.
-The purpose of the report is to assist the Board to decide whether it wishes to proceed with the complaint. - [11] On 1 February 2017 the Board considered the Registrar's report and in accordance with reg 10 it resolved to proceed with the complaint as a Board Inquiry that the Respondent has failed, without good reason, in respect of a building consent that relates to restricted building work that he or she is to carry out (other than as an owner-builder) or supervise, or has carried out (other than as an owner-builder) or supervised, (as the case may be), to provide the persons specified in section 88(2) with a record of work, on completion of the restricted building work, in accordance with section 88(1) (s 317(1)(da)(ii) of the Act). - [12] On 8 March 2017 the Respondent was sent a Notice of Hearing outlining that the matter would be dealt with on the basis of the papers before it, but that the Respondent could attend by phone or video conference or in person at his own cost.
+- [8] The "form of complaint" provided by the Complainant satisfied the requirements of the Regulations. - [9] On 14 February 2017 the Registrar of the Board prepared a report in accordance with reg 7 and 8 of the Regulations.
+The purpose of the report is to assist the Board to decide whether it wishes to proceed with the complaint. - [10] On 1 March 2017 the Board considered the Registrar's report and in accordance with reg 10 it resolved to proceed with the complaint that the Respondent has failed, without good reason, in respect of a building consent that relates to restricted building work that he or she is to carry out (other than as an owner-builder) or supervise, or has carried out (other than as an owner-builder) or supervised, (as the case may be), to provide the persons specified in section 88(2) with a record of work, on completion of the restricted building work, in accordance with section 88(1) (s 317(1)(da)(ii) of the Act). - [11] On 13 March 2017 the Respondent was sent a Notice of Hearing outlining that the matter would be dealt with on the basis of the papers before it but that the Respondent could attend by phone or video conference or in person at his own cost.